dfinity/portal/docs/tutorials/deploy_sample_app.md

 ![Hello](_attachments/frontend-result.png)

-## The Components of this Hello, World Dapp
-While this tutorial works out of the box and does not require to program, it is worth noting:

-This simple `Hello` dapp is composed of two [canister smart contracts](https://wiki.internetcomputer.org/wiki/Canister_smart_contract):

-a. `hello_backend` is the smart contract canister serving as the backend of this dapp.
-It is written in [Motoko](/motoko/main/motoko.md), a programming language specifically designed for interacting with the IC.

-b. `hello_frontend` is the smart contract canister serving the frontend of this dapp.
-The relevant parts are all HTML, JavaScript, CSS as one would expect from a frontend.

-This tutorial requires Linux, macOS 12.\* Monterey or later, or Windows with a [Windows Subsystem for Linux (WSL)](/developer-docs/setup/install/windows-wsl.md) installation.

 ## Topics Covered in this Tutorial

--   **Canisters** are the smart contracts installed on the IC.
+-   **[Canister smart contracts](https://wiki.internetcomputer.org/wiki/Canister_smart_contract)** are the smart contracts installed on the IC.
 They contain the code to be run and a state, which is produced as a result of running the code.
 As is the case of the "Hello World" dapp, it is common for dapps to be composed of multiple canisters.

 -   **[Cycles](/concepts/tokens-cycles.md)** refer to a unit of measurement for resource consumption, typically for processing, memory, storage, and network bandwidth consumed on the IC.
 For the sake of this tutorial, cycles are analogous to Ethereum’s gas: cycles are needed to run dapps, but unlike gas they are stable and less expensive.
 Every canister has a cycles account from which the resources consumed by the canister are charged.
 The IC’s utility token (ICP) can be converted to cycles and transferred to a canister.
 ICP can always be converted to cycles using the current price of ICP measured in [SDR](https://en.wikipedia.org/wiki/Special_drawing_rights) (a basket of currencies) using the convention that one trillion cycles correspond to one SDR. **Get free cycles from the cycles faucet.**